iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part3.md

    A lower quantile with a larger window reduces the likelihood of false alarms but slows response time.
 Conversely, a higher quantile increases sensitivity at the expense of more false positives.
-Using multiple quantiles with a single threshold allows for alarms with varying severity levels.
+Using multiple quantiles with a single threshold provides alarms with varying severity levels.

    <img
      src="{{ site.baseurl }}/assets/images/vibration-anomaly-quantiles.png"